Robert-van-Engelen/Forth500/manual.md

     : slurp     ( c-addr u -- c-addr u ) open read close ;

-The `slurp` word takes the file name as a string and returns the file contents as string.
-The file open and close words check for errors to throw them:
+The `slurp` word takes the file name as a string and returns the file contents as a string.
+The file `open` and `close` words use `OPEN-FILE` and `CLOSE-FILE`, respectively, which return a I/O error code _ior_.
+We want to throw this error:

     : open      ( c-addr u -- ) R/O OPEN-FILE THROW fh ! ;
     : close     fh @ ?DUP IF CLOSE-FILE fh OFF THROW THEN ;

-where `close` has a guard to close only open files (omitting the guard `?DUP IF ...
-THEN` is fine too, it just throws an exception by `CLOSE-FILE`, because of _fileid_=0).
+Note that `close` has a guard to close only open files (omitting the guard `?DUP IF ...
+THEN` is fine too, it just throws an exception, because _fileid_=0 is invalid and cannot be closed).

-Now we cane `read` a file incrementally, "sipping" one block at a time until he last sip is empty:
+Now we can `read` a file incrementally, "sipping" one block at a time until he last sip is empty:

     : read      start BEGIN sip 0= UNTIL done ;

-To `start`, we just initialize `fp` to `HERE`:
+To `start`, we just initialize `fp` to `HERE` to point to the free space:

     : start     HERE fp ! ;